Scott's Law / Failure to Yield to an Emergency Vehicle

 - Personal injury or death: Class 4 felony (punishable by 1-3 years in prison)

-Illinois law also requires that every vehicle yield the right-of-way and stop as close as possible to the right side or curb upon the approach of a police or emergency vehicle using audible or visual signals and remain stopped until the emergency vehicle has passed (Illinois Vehicle Code 625 ILCS 5/11-907(a)).
-This moving violation is typically charged as a petty traffic offense.
+Illinois law also requires that every vehicle yield the right-of-way and stop as close as possible to the right side or curb upon the approach of a police or emergency vehicle using audible or visual signals and remain stopped until the emergency vehicle has passed.
+This law can be found in the Illinois Vehicle Code under 625 ILCS 5/11-907(a).
+Failure to Yield to an Emergency Vehicle is a moving violation that is typically charged as a petty traffic offense.

 Of course, even if an accident did not occur, a conviction can still count against your driving record and driving privileges and result in an increase to your insurance rates.